-The films contain examples of:
+The film contain examples of:

-Adaptation Displacement: You can imagine how many people have even heard of the original books.
+- Adaptation Displacement: You can imagine how many people have even heard of the original books.
 In fact, there are a good 12 within the series.
 The final book, Bernard Into Battle, was made not too long after the first movie.

-Germans Love "The Rescuers": According to famed Disney animators Frank Thomas and Ollie Johnston in their book "Disney Animation and the Illusion of Life", when The Rescuers was released in Germany, it became the highest grossing picture of all time in that country.
+- Germans Love David Hasselhoff: According to famed Disney animators Frank Thomas and Ollie Johnston in their book "Disney Animation and the Illusion of Life", when The Rescuers was released in Germany, it became the highest grossing picture of all time in that country.

-Medusa goes from kidnapping an orphan girl named Penny so as to use her to find a diamond in a cave beneath a well to encouraging Snoops to be harsher when Penny doesn't find it to personally making Penny look for the diamond in the cave even though this actually puts Penny's life in danger.
+- Moral Event Horizon: Medusa goes from kidnapping an orphan girl named Penny so as to use her to find a diamond in a cave beneath a well to encouraging Snoops to be harsher when Penny doesn't find it to personally making Penny look for the diamond in the cave even though this actually puts Penny's life in danger.
 Then when Penny gets the diamond and Medusa takes it, Medusa holds Snoops AND Penny at gunpoint to deter them from taking it.